SAP-archive/jam-collaboration-sample/jam_java_odata_api_sync_client_sample/readme.md

 - Forum Discussion, comment, and replies

 ### Assumptions:
-1. Both instances of SAP Jam have the same users provisioned with the same credentials and permissions
+1. Both instances of SAP Jam Collaboration have the same users provisioned with the same credentials and permissions
 2. Apache Maven is installed on your machine

 ### Configuration:
-To configure the sample app to sync from one SAP Jam instance to another SAP Jam instance, please use the following steps:
+To configure the sample app to sync from one SAP Jam Collaboration instance to another SAP Jam Collaboration instance, please use the following steps:

-1. As a company admin in SAP Jam you need to:
+1. As a company admin in SAP Jam Collaboration you need to:
    - create a "SAML Trusted IDP" under the "Admin" > "SAML Trusted IDPs" admin page.
 You will need the X509 Certificate (Base64) parameter for the idp_private_key configuration parameter.
    - create an "OAuth client" under the "Admin" > "OAuth clients" admin page.
 You will need the key and secret for the client_id and client_secret configuration parameters.
-2. Fill out the "config.json" file with the configuration information for the from and to (source and destination) SAP Jam instances.
+2. Fill out the "config.json" file with the configuration information for the from and to (source and destination) SAP Jam Collaboration instances.
 The following conditions apply:
    - the user used in the source configuration must be a group administrator
    - the user used in both the source and destination configurations must be company administrators
 3. Install the maven dependencies using ```mvn clean install``` from the jam_java_odata_api_sync_client_sample/JamSyncApp directory.